Last updated on January 9th, 2017 at 10:31 am

 For the rest of the project, I used Bigz L Perfect Pennants Die, 3 1/2″ Circle Die, Perfect Details Texturz Plate and, of course, the Big Shot.

-I cut the back circle with the 3 1/2″ Circle die and then ran through with the Texturz plate to make it pop a little bit more.
+I cut the back circle with the Sizzix 3 1/2″ Circle die and then ran through with a Sizzix Texturz plate to make it pop a little bit more.
 You can’t really see the texture in the pictures.
-The top circle was cut using the Perfect Pennants die on one of the scallop circles.
+The top circle was cut using the Sizzix Perfect Pennants die on one of the scallop circles.

-I cut a piece of crochet trim ribbon about 3 1/2 inches long
+I cut a piece of crochet trim ribbon about 3 1/2 inches long.
+Here is a link to a similar style of crochet trim ribbon.

 and tied a simple not in the middle.